PlusPlusOneGmbH/TD_TauCeti_Presetsystem/readme.md

 # TauCeti PresetSystem + Tweener
 Highly customisable and setup agnostic system for presets management in TouchDesigner

+__NOTE: This repo can be installed directly using PIP.
+There are still some headaches but this is the future.__

 ## Tweener
 The tweener is the heart of the whole system and a great component in itself.
 It allows for programmatic creation and management of Tweens, transitions between states of a parameter.
 Be it Expression or Static, fadeable and non-fadeable parameters, the Tweener should be able to handle them.